xanderex-sid/RustyGrackle/README.md

 ### Hi there everyone, Myself Siddharth Mishra 👋

-- 🔭 I’m currently working on Website Hacking.
+- 🔭 I’m currently working on AI.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Machine Learning, Deep Learning, Neural Networks, etc.
-- 👯 I’m looking to collaborate on Cyber Security with AI.
+- 👯 I’m looking to collaborate on different fields using AI.
-- 🤔 I’m looking for help with Veil Framework.
+- 🤔 I’m looking for help with TensorFlow and Pytorch.
 - 💬 Ask me about AI.
 - 📫 How to reach me:
                       twitter: @MANAS_aka_SID